MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-service-applications-to-sharepoint-2013.md

 > [!NOTE]
 > You must upgrade the Managed Metadata service application before you can upgrade the User Profile service application.

- **To upgrade the User Profile service application by using PowerShell**
+ **To upgrade the User Profile service application by using PowerShell:**

 1. Verify that you have the following memberships: